 Miralax: We Give it Like Water

-Miralax is the most common medical treatment for constipation in kids.
+Miralax is the most common medical treatment for children's constipation.
 It (or similar generic medications) is recommended by about 75% of pediatricians in the US, according to one study.
 According to a 2012 New York Times article on Miralax use in kids, one doctor, a pediatrician in Beverly Hills, CA, said, “I’ve had kids on it daily for years” and “We literally give it like water.”
 The recent article, in January 2015, reiterates the problems.

 The New York Times has actually run two articles questioning the safety of pediatric Miralax use in the last two years.
 The 2012 article also stated, “The way many families use Miralax and its many generic equivalents has strayed far from its original intent.
 The Food and Drug Administration [FDA] approved the drug for use only by adults, and for only 7 days at a time.”